im-chang/Pacific-Rim-Landing-Page/README.md

 # Description

--Pacific Rim is a landing page that highlights the opportunities that it offers to investors in the Battery Metal Sectors.
+Pacific Rim is a landing page that highlights the opportunities that it offers to investors in the Battery Metal Sectors.
 This landing page allows potential investors to easily obtain a brief overview of potential investment opportunities as well as information on why Pacific Landing plays a crutial role in this market.

 # ScreenShot of Landing Page: